jeanbarbier/jeanbarbier/index.md

 All **my articles** can be found through my [google scholar](https://scholar.google.com/citations?user=yeE5qqIAAAAJ&hl=en).

-I am part of the editorial board of the [transactions on machine learning research](https://jmlr.org/tmlr/index.html).
+I am part of the editorial boards of the [Transactions on Machine Learning Research](https://jmlr.org/tmlr/index.html) and of the [Advances in Theoretical and Mathematical Physics](https://www.intlpress.com/site/pub/pages/journals/items/atmp/_home/_main/index.php).
 Do not hesitate to send your papers there!

 A "wide audience" video on physics and information processing systems on [Youtube](https://www.youtube.com/watch?v=q1VO5dmymFM&t=5s&ab_channel=ICTPMathematics).
 In order to go further on the links between statistical physics and inference without having to read a full research paper, check this [perspective article](https://arxiv.org/pdf/2010.14863.pdf).

-A conference I particularly enjoy to organize every year (together with an amazing team of friends) is [Youth in High-Dimensions](http://indico.ictp.it/event/9596/overview).
+A conference I particularly enjoy to organize every year together with an amazing team of friends is [Youth in High-Dimensions](http://indico.ictp.it/event/9596/overview).
 It showcases excellent young researchers working on high-dimensional statistics in a broad sense.

 For **prospective students** who would like to do a PhD under my supervision, please check regularly the openings in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science) or directly contact me.
+For Master Theses, please contact me directly.

 Few quotes I find particularly relevant (the two last are wrongly attributed to Albert Einstein, yet I like them):